Martin-Laclaustra/TimeAlarms_ctime_branch/readme.txt

-Alarms
+Alarms (ctime branch)

-The Alarm library is a companion to the Time library that makes it easy to perform tasks at specific times or after specific intervals.
+The Alarm library makes it easy to perform tasks at specific times or after specific intervals.
+It depends on ctime library, provided in the toolchains.
+Unlike the stem of this branch, it does not depend on the Time library.

 Tasks scheduled at a particular time of day are called Alarms, tasks scheduled after an interval of time has elapsed are called Timers.